maji-git/mpc-docs/content/docs/start/introduction/_index.md

 {{< /hint >}}

 Welcome to the documentation for MultiPlay Core!
-MultiPlay Core is a Godot Multiplayer Framework.
+MultiPlay Core is a **Godot Multiplayer Framework**.
 Designed to make multiplayer easier, and meet user's preferences on multiplayer games!
+Some of the key features include:

+- Multiple play mode with minimal code.
+- Simplified API for general-purpose uses.
+- Allow for user data when joining in.

 In this documentation/API.
 "MultiPlay Core" might be referred to as "MultiPlay", "MP" or "MPC" instead.